 WEBINAR SNAPSHOT: Join this expert-led webinar to understand how to effectively represent clients in DUI cases in Alabama, and how to handle issues like challenging field sobriety tests, defining physical control, and the Alabama interlock law.

 Alabama DUI law can be complicated.
 Your client may be charged with driving under the influence if police reasonably believe that there is probable cause that the person was found to be in actual physical control of a motor vehicle while there is .08% or greater of alcohol in his or her blood, or if he or she is under the influence of alcohol or a controlled substance.

 So how is such control defined?
 What does Alabama’s interlock law require, and when is it applied?
 When is it possible to challenge a field sobriety test?

-Join your colleagues for an enlightening discussion of the state of DUI laws in Alabama and how to help clients through the process.
+This expert-led webinar features an enlightening discussion on the state of DUI laws in Alabama and how to help clients through the process.
 Your presenter, an experienced Alabama attorney, will give you new insights into DUI defense best practices and update you on the latest cases of interest.

 - Special cases

 - Controlled substances in Alabama

 - Alabama interlock law

 - And more!